Skip to main content

 About The Princeton Review

 Since 1985, Random House Inc. has published books by The Princeton Review.
-Cracking the SAT is still the only test-preparation book to make The New York Times bestseller list.
-Our line of books, now over 150 titles strong, is designed to help people through critical stages in their lives, from scoring high on standardized tests, to choosing the right college, to writing great resumes and more.
+Cracking the SAT is the first test-preparation book to make The New York Times bestseller list.
+Our line of books, which has sold over 75 million copies since 1988, is designed to help people through critical stages in their lives, from scoring highly on standardized tests to choosing the right college, writing great essays, and more.

 The Princeton Review is not affiliated with Princeton University.
 Test names are the registered trademarks of their respective owners, who are not affiliated with The Princeton Review.